 Sudo permits the user to execute a command as a superuser (with higher privileges or root permissions).

 On the example below, you can notice that trying to update using the terminal without root privileges gives you a permission error message.

 Running Binary Types (.bin and .run)

 There are two ways to run binary applications, one is through the user interface and the other is going to the terminal.

-To Install using user interface, first, you need to make the file executable.
-To make the file executable first, right click on the binary file and then properties and go to permissions.
-On Permissions thick the check box with the option allow executing the file as program close the program and double click on the binary.
-If the file doesn’t run, just right click on it and select run on terminal to execute it.
+To Install using the user interface, first, you need to make the file executable.
+To make the file executable first, right-click on the binary file and then properties and go to permissions.
+On Permissions thick the checkbox with the option allows executing the file as program close the program and double click on the binary.
+If the file doesn’t run, just right-click on it and select run on the terminal to execute it.

 Sometimes when you run the binary it takes a while to execute it if the file size is big.
 So be patient and wait for it.
 If it doesn’t try running it from terminal.